 - More millennials are living at home for longer periods of time after college.
-It may be hard to them to justify buying a motorcycle to their parents when they are not even paying for their own rent.
+It may be hard for them to justify buying a motorcycle for their parents when they are not even paying for their own rent.

 - Motorcycle life does not have that cool guy cache that it used to have.
 Motorcycles are not glamorized as much in television and movies as they used to be.